-We invite our community to join us in our work to identify structural racism and co-create a safe and just society for Black, Brown, and Indigenous People.
+We invite our community to join us in our work to identify structural racism and co-create a safe and just society for Black, Indigenous, and People of Color.

 Holy Names University is committed to evaluating how we live up to our institution’s social justice mission, how our community members experience it, and how we can expand it so that we can co-create an anti-racist institution.
 Read the Anti-Racism pledge from the President’s Cabinet.